nnellans/bicep-guide/README.md

 - The `name` property is optional starting with Bicep v0.34.1
   - It becomes the name of the nested deployment resource in the generated ARM template
   - If no name is provided, a GUID will be generated as the name for the nested deployment resource
+- Starting with Bicep v0.35.1, the `secure()` decorator is also supported on `module` outputs.
+You can now output secure values from a child module and read them in a parent module

 ```bicep
 module myModule1 '../someFile1.bicep' = {